chanyoonzhu/leetcode-python/index.md

     - number of ways:
         - tip: can use dp[i] to store number of ways when ending at element i, then the result is sum(dp) (eg.940)
         - eg: 115-Distinct Subsequences; 1155-Number of Dice Rolls With Target Sum; 279-Perfect Squares; 1269-Number of Ways to Stay in the Same Place After Some Steps; 276-Paint Fence(a hard medium); 552-Student Attendance Record II(hard); 940-Distinct Subsequences II (hard)
+        - combination/permutation:
+            - tip: 分类讨论
+            - 634-Find the Derangement of An Array(hard); 920-Number of Music Playlists(hard)
     - subarray max/min:
         - can also use greedy
         - eg: 53-Maximum Subarray; 1746-Maximum Subarray Sum After One Operation
     - subsequence:
         - eg: 300-Longest Increasing Subsequence
     - others:
-        - math: 634-Find the Derangement of An Array(hard)
         - eg: 188-Best Time to Buy and Sell Stock IV

 ## Graph